Fujiko (religion): History

-He was the fifth (or sixth, depending on your point of view) disciple of Kakugyo, and after his death in Mt.
-Kakugyo's beliefs did not belong to any existing religious force, and the group that was formed after Shokugyo Miroku's death was an independent religious force.
+He was the fifth (or sixth, depending on your point of view) disciple of Kakugyo, and after his death Kakugyo's beliefs did not belong to any existing religious force, so the group that was formed after Shokugyo Miroku's death was an independent religious force.

-Fuji, Goshi communities were established at each trailhead and conducted missionary activities in the Kanto region and elsewhere, attracting many worshippers to Mt.
+On Fuji, Goshi communities were established at each trailhead and conducted missionary activities in the Kanto region and elsewhere, attracting many worshippers to Mt.
 Fuji.
 In particular, the Omiya and Suyama mouths, which took a long time to restore after the great eruption of Hōei, were crowded with worshippers from Edo and the Kanto region.
 At the height of the eruption, there were nearly a hundred houses of priests in Yoshida-guchi.
-In the late Edo period (1603-1868), there were so many societies that it was said that there were 800 societies in Edo and 80,000 members in the societies.
+In the late Edo period (1603–1868), there were so many societies that it was said that there were 800 societies in Edo and 80,000 members in the societies.

 Fuji-kō was often forbidden by the Edo shogunate as it was considered undesirable due to its religious policy, but it was not suppressed so severely that it caused deaths.

 However, after the Meiji era, suppression from Shinto forces became very severe.
 As a result, there was no choice.
 Some of the Fuji-kō were turned into denominational Shintoism, such as Kyōkyō by Fujimichi, who was a follower of Shokugyo, Maruyama-kō by Rokurobei Ito, who was an ascetic, and Fuso-kō by Hanshi Shishino, a follower of Hirata, who wanted to mobilize the various forces of the Fuji faith into State Shintoism.